Kotlin/KEEP/proposals/explicit-backing-fields.md

 #### Initializer

-If there is an explicit backing field, it must have an initializer, and the property must not declare an initializer.
+If there is an explicit backing field, the property must not declare an initializer.

+If the explicit backing field is not `lateinit`, it must have an initializer.
+For `lateinit` properties initializers are forbidden.

 #### Mutability